Blepharomastix mononalis

-Blepharomastix mononalis is a moth in the family Crambidae.
+Blepharomastix mononalis is a species of moth in the family Crambidae.
 It was described by Harrison Gray Dyar Jr. in 1918.
 It is found in Chiapas, Mexico.

+Description

 The wingspan is about 17 mm.
 The forewings are pale straw colour, but darker at the tip.
 The costa is brown powdered up to two-thirds and there is a dot on the median vein at the base and on the internal margin.
 There is also a dot below on the submedian fold and there is a black dot on the costa at four-fifths, from which a straight brown line runs to the anal angle.
 The terminal line is dark brown.
 The hindwings have a nearly straight line from the discal dot to the tornus.
 The outer line runs from the costa at three-fourths to the discal fold.